scienceapps/Psion-the-lost-archive/README.md

 - Organizes downloads by domain and timestamp.

-2. Extract URLs from legacy files bash python extract_urls.py
+2. Extract URLs from legacy files python extract_urls.py
 This will scan the specified directory and output a list of URLs to a .txt file.

 3. Download archived content
-python download_archives.py
+python 02-dlfromwayback.py
 This reads the list of URLs and downloads their archived versions from the Wayback Machine.

-⚙ Configuration
+4. Configuration
 You can modify the following paths and parameters directly in the scripts:
 input_directory: Folder to scan for .txt and .zip files.
 output_urls_file: Destination file for extracted URLs.